aciiip/nvim-c-css/README.md

 - Install and Configure
 - Create a folder as you have configured in your project root
-- Download CSS files from CDN and place them in the folder you have created
+- Download CSS files from CDN and place them in the folder you have created or create a symbolic link to your css files
 - Open nvim in your project root
 - Done, the autocomplete class should appear when you type in the file you have specified in the configuration